pachyderm/docs/content/latest/deploy-manage/deploy/ingress/pach-ui-ingress.md

 Before completing the following steps, read the [Infrastructure Recommendation page](../).

 {{% notice warning %}}
-We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.
+We are now shipping MLDM with an **embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

-If you choose to deploy Pachyderm with a Proxy, our new recommended architecture and [deployment instructions](../../deploy-w-proxy) overwrite the following instructions.
+If you choose to deploy MLDM with a Proxy, our new recommended architecture and [deployment instructions](../../deploy-w-proxy) overwrite the following instructions.
 {{% /notice %}}

-This section provides an example of how to route cluster-external HTTP/HTTPS requests to cluster-internal services (here Pachyderm UI `console` service and `authentication` services using the **ingress controller** Traefik.
+This section provides an example of how to route cluster-external HTTP/HTTPS requests to cluster-internal services (here MLDM UI `console` service and `authentication` services using the **ingress controller** Traefik.

-## Traefik ingress controller on Pachyderm UI's cluster in one diagram
+## Traefik ingress controller on MLDM UI's cluster in one diagram
 Here is a quick high-level view of the various components at play.
 ![pach-ui-ingress](/images/console_ingress_traefik.png)